Wildfire along California coast grows to 1,500 acres, prompts mandatory evacuations - NewsBreak

 Cal Fire confirmed Saturday morning that the fire had spread to 1,500 acres and is 5% contained.
 The department is calling it the Colorado Fire.

-Areas west of 3800 Palo Colorado Road to Highway 1, and south of Bixby Creek, are under a mandatory evacuation order.US plans $50B wildfire fight where forests meet civilization
+Areas west of 3800 Palo Colorado Road to Highway 1, and south of Bixby Creek, are under a mandatory evacuation order.Two Saratoga County structure fires reported within one hour

 Video from the PG&E webcams shows the fire burning near Rocky Creek and Palo Colorado Canyon.
 Photos taken near Big Sur on Saturday morning show the blazes encroaching on residences in the area.